 Irrepressible, fable and fairy tale seem like the essence of fiction itself.
 Films are important carriers of these forms; students will choose the films to be shown and discussed in the second half of the semester..

 University Seminar: Civilization and its Discontents in British Literature

-This course takes "civilization and its discontents" as a guiding theme for reading British literature from the 18th-20th centuries.
-Many key texts from this time period explore, in various ways, one of Sigmund Freud's central arguments in Civilization and its Discontents (1930): that as human beings attain higher and higher degrees of civilization, which Freud defines as mastery over nature, space, and time, they do not gain happiness, as one might expect, but actually become more miserable.
-This claim and others in Freud's text will serve as touchstones in this course, but we will also perform our own investigation of how the literature of this time defines the terms "civilization" and "discontents," as well as important related terms like "happiness."
+This course takes “civilization and its discontents” as a guiding theme for reading British literature from the 18th-20th centuries.
+Many key texts from this time period explore, in various ways, one of Sigmund Freud’s central arguments in Civilization and its Discontents (1930): that as human beings attain higher and higher degrees of civilization, which Freud defines as mastery over nature, space, and time, they do not gain happiness, as one might expect, but actually become more miserable.
+This claim and others in Freud’s text will serve as touchstones in this course, but we will also perform our own investigation of how the literature of this time defines the terms “civilization” and “discontents,” as well as important related terms like “happiness.”
 Our reading list will feature a variety of genres (poetry, novels, essays, short stories) and will include many of the following authors: Samuel Johnson, William Wordsworth, William Blake, Jane Austen, Mary Shelley, Charles Dickens, Matthew Arnold, Alfred Lord Tennyson, Robert Louis Stevenson, Joseph Conrad, James Joyce, Katherine Mansfield, T.S.
 Eliot, Virginia Woolf, Jean Rhys, and Simon Armitage.

 University Seminar: Victorian Literature And Its Steampunk Heirs